TL;DR

 - Changed the JWT secret (which invalidated all user sessions)

-The client was understandably concerned.
-We reviewed the logs together.
-There was no evidence of unauthorized access, but we couldn't be 100% certain.
+There was no evidence of unauthorized access, but he couldn't be 100% certain.
 The credentials had been public for about 15 minutes.

 15 minutes is plenty of time.
 Automated bots scan GitHub constantly.
 Research shows credentials can be discovered and tested within minutes of being pushed.
 Even brief exposure is exposure.